Lightning-AI/LitLogger/README.md

 ```

 ### Hello world example
-Use LitLogger with any Python code (PyTorch, vLLM, LangChain, etc), and any usecase (training, inference, agents, etc).
+Use LitLogger with any Python code (PyTorch, vLLM, LangChain, etc).

 ```python
 from litlogger import LightningLogger